One Punch Can Kill

-It's the same message St.Helens Council and its Community Safety
+It's a hard hitting message St.Helens Council and its

-continues to successfully highlight the link between too much
+Community Safety Partners run to highlight the link between

-closely with council CCTV operators to ensure residents stay
+Police officers work closely with council CCTV operators to

 St.Helens Council's cabinet member for community safety,